home-assistant/home-assistant.io/source/_integrations/samsungtv.markdown

 ### Turn on action

 If Wake on LAN is enabled on the TV, or if the TV is connected to a smart strip or requires a more complex turn-on process, a `turn_on` automation can be created from the user interface.
 From the device create a new automation and select the **Device is requested to turn on** automation.
+For newer models, the MAC address should be available in the integration diagnostics.

 Automations can also be created using an automation action: